 The cerebellum coordinates the movement of muscles.
-The brain impulses that begin muscle movement originate in the motor centers of the cerebral cortex and travel through the medulla and spinal cord to the muscles.
+The brain impulses that initiate muscle movement originate in the motor centers of the cerebral cortex and travel through the medulla and spinal cord to the muscles.
 As the nerve signals pass through the medulla, they are influenced by nerve impulses from the cerebellum.
 The cerebellum controls fine movements.
 For example, you can normally touch your finger to your nose in one smooth motion with your eyes closed; if your cerebellum were not functioning, the motion would be extremely shaky or jerky.
 As alcohol affects the cerebellum, muscle movements become uncoordinated.

 The hypothalamus is an area of the brain that controls and influences many automatic functions of the brain through actions on the medulla, and coordinates many chemical or endocrine functions (secretions of sex, thyroid and growth hormones) through chemical and nerve impulse actions on the pituitary gland.
 Alcohol has two noticeable effects on the hypothalamus and pituitary gland, which influence sexual behavior and urinary excretion.

 Alcohol depresses the nerve centers in the hypothalamus that control sexual arousal and performance.
 As BAC increases, sexual behavior increases, but sexual performance declines.
-This observation has been known for a long time, and is referred to by William Shakespeare in "Macbeth" (Act 2 scene 3):

-- Irritates the linings of the stomach and intestine - This can lead to vomiting.
+- Irritates the linings of the stomach and intestine: This can lead to vomiting.

-- Increases blood flow to the stomach and intestines - This increases secretions by these organs, most notably stomach acid secretion.
+- Increases blood flow to the stomach and intestines: This increases secretions by these organs, most notably stomach acid secretion.

-- Increases blood flow to the skin - This causes a person to sweat and look flushed.
+- Increases blood flow to the skin: This causes a person to sweat and look flushed.
 The sweating causes body heat to be lost, and the person's body temperature may actually fall below normal.

-- Reduces blood flow to muscles - This can lead to muscle aches, most notably when a person recovers from the alcohol (the "hangover").
+- Reduces blood flow to muscles: This can lead to muscle aches, most notably when a person recovers from the alcohol (the "hangover").